 Right after the construction of the arbor details were completed, a crew of landscapers arrived to install mature olive trees.

-Click link above to learn more about designing and building a Spanish-style pergolas, and other landscaping ideas.
+Click link above to learn more about designing and building a Spanish-style pergolas

 Installing Large Olive Trees in Santa Barbara, CA